Princess Sophia of the United Kingdom: Later life

 Sophia was a favourite of her niece, Princess Charlotte of Wales, as the young princess liked her gentle character and had a certain fascination for the gossip surrounding Sophia's past.
 Charlotte's feelings towards her other aunts were capricious; she once wrote, "I can hardly believe [Sophia] belongs to them- so wholly different is she in thoughts, opinions, matters.
 Her nobleness and rectitude of mind renders her no favourite here.
 The constant scenes of intrigue, of tracasseries, she can but ill support."
 The Prince Regent's efforts to help his sisters led to the marriages of Mary and Elizabeth, and Queen Charlotte's death in 1818 allowed Augusta and Sophia their domestic freedom, though it was too late for them to marry.
 From her mother Sophia inherited Lower Lodge at Windsor Great Park, which she in turn gave to the Prince Regent.
-The death of Princess Augusta in 1840 resulted in Sophia inheriting Clarence House and Frogmore.
+The death of Augusta in 1840 resulted in Sophia inheriting Clarence House and Frogmore.